+What does organic food actually mean?
 What exactly is organic produce?
-We explore the agricultural usage of the term ‘organic’, and the difference between conventional and organic farming.
+Let’s dig in to the present day meaning and origins of these terms, and explore the agricultural usage of the term ‘organic’, and the difference between conventional and organic farming.

 words and photographs by Christina De La Rocha

 After being hit by a foul cloud of petrochemical pesticide being sprayed on a field, I swore henceforth I’d buy only organic produce and grains.
 Enough with brewing in the toxic swill we spray over the food we intend to eat and over the soil from which it springs.
 I deserve better and the Earth deserves better, as well.